Guided simulation of conditioned chemical reaction networks: Simulation methods

 \section{Simulation methods}

 In this section we discuss methods for simulating the guided process on $[0,T]$.
-This is a Markov jump process with time-dependent intensity which can become large when time is close to $T$.
+This is a Markov jump process with time-dependent intensity.
+In case $\|LX(t)-v\|$ is large for $t$ close to $T$, this intensity may blow up.